nschloe/pygmsh/README.md

 [![PyPi Downloads](https://img.shields.io/pypi/dm/pygmsh.svg)](https://pypi.python.org/pypi/pygmsh)

-[Gmsh](http://geuz.org/gmsh/) is powerful mesh generation tool and its scripting language is noriuously hard to write.
+[Gmsh](http://geuz.org/gmsh/) is powerful mesh generation tool and its scripting language is notoriously hard to write.

 The goal PyGmsh is to combine the power of Gmsh with the versatility of Python and to provide useful abstractions from the Gmsh scripting language